-Ellen Galinsky is the author of more than 45 books and reports, many of which are illustrated with her photographs, including The New Extended Family (1977), The Preschool Years (1988), and the groundbreaking Ask the Children (1999), selected by the Wall Street Journal as one of the best work life books of 1999.
+A number of Ellen Galinsky’s books and reports are illustrated with her photographs, including The New Extended Family (1977), The Preschool Years (1988), and the groundbreaking Ask the Children (1999), selected by the Wall Street Journal as one of the best work-life books of 1999.
 Among the reports that feature her photographs are Youth and Employment: Today’s Students, Tomorrow’s Workforce (2001), Youth and Violence: Students Speak Out for a More Civil Society (2002), and Navigating Work and Family: Hands-on Advice for Working Parents (2002).
 Ellen Galinsky is also the author and photographer of several children’s books: Catbird (1971) and The Baby Cardinal (1977).
 She was included in the historic book of photographs, Women See Woman (1976).
 Her photographs were displayed at The White House Conference on Early Learning (1997).

 Galinsky’s father, a very accomplished photographer, helped her learn to see the world as a photographer would.
 Throughout her life, she has retained the vision he inspired.